 - Metro Community Development (HMIS)

-- Weiss Advocacy Center (Court Appointed Special Advocates)
+- Weiss Advocacy Center (CASA, Court Appointed Special Advocates)

-- YWCA of Greater Flint (Safe House & SAFE Center)
+- YWCA of Greater Flint (Safe House and SAFE Center)